techomancer/irixnvme/README.md

 fx
 enjoy

+now, if you like to live dangerously, for now on IP30 format your nvme drive as root drive, clone your root set BUILTIN=1 in makefile make install add USE: nvme at the end of your /var/sysgen/system/irix.sm autoconf reboot in PROM setenv root dks2d0s0 auto
+LOL

 ## Tested with
 - PLX and PERICOM PCI-PCIe bridges, (Sedna and Startech on Amazon), the PLX bridges are cheaper on eBay
 - your favorite no name brand passive PCIe-M.2 adapter